Jasmeet Bains: 2026 U.S. House of Representatives campaign

 The San Joaquin Valley Sun reported in April 2025 that Bains was "actively being recruited by the Democratic Congressional Campaign Committee and some California House Democrats" to run against David Valadao in the 2026 United States House of Representatives election.
-A month later, Bains appeared in an independent expenditure political advertisement calling for Valadao to vote against funding cuts to Medi-Cal, aired by a political action committee funded by SEIU CA and local healthcare and homecare unions.
+A month later, Bains appeared in an independent expenditure political advertisement calling for Valadao to vote against funding cuts to Medi-Cal, aired by a political action committee (PAC) funded by SEIU CA and local healthcare and homecare unions.
 On July 16, 2025, she officially announced her campaign, citing Valadao's vote for the Big Beautiful Bill Act and its associated Medicaid cuts as her reason for running.
 SEIU California endorsed her campaign the next day.

+In May 2026, Planned Parenthood Action Fund endorsed Bains's campaign.
+She was endorsed by the Democratic Congressional Campaign Committee (DCCC), the New Democratic Coalition PAC, the Blue Dog PAC, and WelcomePAC.
+She benefited from outside spending from 314 Action, a PAC which supports Democratic candidates with STEM backgrounds, and from the group Democratic Majority for Israel.
+EDW Action Fund, an offshoot of Elect Democratic Women, also spent heavily in support of her candidacy.
+Bains's only Democratic opponent, Randy Villegas, ran to her left while receiving endorsements from Senator Bernie Sanders and the Congressional Progressive Caucus as well as outside spending from left leaning organizations like the progressive Working Families Party and the pro-Palestine super PAC American Priorities.

+Bains placed third in the nonpartisan top-two primary, behind Villegas, who advanced to the general election along with incumbent representative David Valadao, who placed first.